 Salinity is the level of saltiness or dissolved salt content in water, where the distribution is influenced by factors such as water circulation patterns, evaporation, rainfall, and river flow [40].
 The high salinity of the waters at Stations 1 and 2 is because the research location is directly facing the sea and there is no river flow, while at Station 3 there is a small river flow with mangrove vegetation.
 The value of salinity was affected by evaporation in the sea [53].
 The optimum salinity for bivalves ranges from 5-25 ppt [54], affecting the early stages of development and physiological processes of bivalves such as endogenous rhythm, respiration rate, excretion, absorption, and assimilation efficiency [34].
-The results are slightly higher than [55], who conducted research in Padelegan Pamekasan Waters with a scientific range of 26–29 ppt.
+The results are slightly higher than in [55], who conducted research in Padelegan Pamekasan Waters with a scientific range of 26–29 ppt.
 Meanwhile, [40], who conducted research on the waters of Kupa-Kupa Beach, obtained salinity in the range of 27–34 ppt.
 The variable affected the level of accumulation of heavy metals, and the greater the salinity in the waters, the smaller the level of accumulation [56].
 [57] stated that a decreased salinity value led to an increase in the toxic power of heavy metals and a greater level of accumulation.
 The highest mean water salinity was at Station 1, which was 33.17 ppt, followed by Station 2 at 31.5 ppt, and the lowest at Station 3 was 23.83 ppt (Fig. 4).
 The range of water salinity in the three stations was in the range of 17–34 ppt (Fig. 5).

 Fig. 4.
 Average water salinity during research